grantlucas/HSR-Subscriber/README.md

 Alerts will be sent out 10-15 minutes before the scheduled arrival time of the bus each day.
 An alert might look like:

-`Service Alert for HSR Bus Stop 1145 (MAIN AT EMERSON), Route 51 (UNIVERSITY, EASTBOUND), scheduled for 4:45 PM: Bus is running 3 mins late and expected to arrive at 4:48 PM.`
+`Service Alert for HSR Bus Stop 1145 (MAIN AT EMERSON), Route 51 (UNIVERSITY, EASTBOUND), scheduled for 4:45 PM: Bus is running 3 mins late.
+ETA is 4:48 PM.`

 If the expected arrival time of the bus changes between the first alert and the forecasted arrival time, another alert will be sent to the rider within a few minutes of the arrival time.